Measured foliations and Hilbert 12th problem

-{\bf C. The measured foliations.} Roughly, the measured foliation is a singular codimension $1$ $C^r$-foliation, induced by the trajectories of a closed differential form $\phi$ on a two-dimensional manifold (surface), $X$.
-Namely, a {\it measured foliation}, ${\cal F}$, on a surface $X$ is a partition of $X$ into the singular points $x_1,\dots,x_n$ of order $k_1,\dots, k_n$ and regular leaves (1-dimensional submanifolds).
+Roughly speaking, measured foliation ([Hubbard \& Masur 1979] \cite{HuMa1}, \cite[Section 0.3.2]{N}) is a singular codimension one $C^r$-foliation, induced by trajectories of a closed differential $\phi$ on a two-dimensional manifold (surface) $X$; formally speaking, a {\it measured foliation} $\mathcal{F}$ on a surface $X$ is a partition of $X$ into the singular points $x_1,\dots,x_n$ of order $k_1,\dots, k_n$ and regular leaves (1-dimensional submanifolds).
 On each open cover $U_i$ of $X-\{x_1,\dots,x_n\}$ there exists a non-vanishing real-valued closed 1-form $\phi_i$ such that: (i) $\phi_i=\pm \phi_j$ on $U_i\cap U_j$; (ii) at each $x_i$ there exists a local chart $(u,v):V\to {\Bbb R}^2$ such that for $z=u+iv$, it holds $\phi_i=Im~(z^{k_i\over 2}dz)$ on $V\cap U_i$ for some branch of $z^{k_i\over 2}$.
-The pair $(U_i,\phi_i)$ is called an atlas for the measured foliation ${\cal F}$.
-Finally, a measure $\mu$ is assigned to each segment $(t_0,t)\in U_i$, which is transverse to the leaves of ${\cal F}$, via the integral $\mu(t_0,t)=\int_{t_0}^t\phi_i$.
-The measure is invariant along the leaves of ${\cal F}$, hence the name.
-Note that the measured foliation can have singular points with an odd number of the saddle sections.
-(Those cannot be continuously oriented along the leaves and therefore cannot be given by the trajectories of a closed form.)
-However, when all $k_i$ are even integers, the measured foliation can be prescribed a continuous orientation and is called {\it oriented}.
-Such foliations are given be the trajectories of a closed differential form on the surface $X$.
-In what follows, we shall work with the class of oriented measured foliations.
+The pair $(U_i,\phi_i)$ is called an atlas for the measured foliation $\mathcal{F}$.
+Finally, a measure $\mu$ is assigned to each segment $(t_0,t)\in U_i$, which is transverse to the leaves of $\mathcal{F}$, via the integral $\mu(t_0,t)=\int_{t_0}^t\phi_i$.
+The measure is invariant along the leaves of $\mathcal{F}$, hence the name.
+Note that measured foliation can have singular points of the half-integer index; those cannot be given by the trajectories of a closed form.
+Yet when all $k_i$ are even integers, the leaves of foliation can be continuously oriented and $\mathcal{F}$ is called {\it oriented} in this case; such foliations are given by trajectories of a closed differential form on the surface $X$.
+In what follows we work with the oriented measured foliations.